 Read through and complete the application form, making sure to fill in each section.
 Remember to save your application regularly.
-Upload all the required supporting documentation and submit your application by Friday 10 June 2022 (5pm AEST sharp).
-Applications can be submitted at any time before this, and no applications will be accepted after the deadline.
+Upload all the required supporting documentation and submit your application by Friday 27 October 2023 (5 pm AEST sharp).
+Applications can be submitted at any time before this.
+Applications will not be accepted after the deadline.